opendp/tumult-docs/public/analytics/dev/_sources/tutorials/groupby-queries.rst.txt

    only showing top 5 rows

-Lastly, we can estimate how many names were suppressed during this operation by comparing the number of names we published using :meth:`~tmlt.analytics.query_builder.QueryBuilder.get_groups` to a noisy count of distinct names in the dataset.
+Lastly, we can estimate how many names were suppressed during this operation by comparing the number of names we published using :meth:`~tmlt.analytics.QueryBuilder.get_groups` to a noisy count of distinct names in the dataset.

 .. testcode::